 Specimen and scanning procedure

-The dataset of Amson et al. (2017a), which consists of extant skeletally mature wild-caught xenarthrans, was extended by several extinct sloths roughly spanning the whole body size range of the group: the small-sized (ca. 38 kg; Bargo et al. 2012) Hapalops sp., Ameghino, 1887 (Santa Cruz Formation, Early Miocene, ca. 17 Ma; Perkins et al. 2012), the medium-sized Valgipes bucklandi (ca. 200 kg (Smith et al. 2003); Lagoa Santa, Brazil, Pleistocene; the sampled specimen MNHN.F.BRD29 is labelled Ocnopus gracilis, which is now viewed as a junior synonym (Cartelle et al. 2009), Scelidotherium leptocephalum (ca. 1000 kg; Vizcaíno et al. 2006) and Glossotherium robustum [ca. 1200 kg (Vizcaíno et al. 2006); both from ‘Pampean’, Argentina and Tarija, Bolivia, both Pleistocene], as well as the large-sized Lestodon armatus [ca. 3200 kg (Vizcaíno et al. 2006); ‘Pampean’, Argentina, Pleistocene] and Megatherium americanum [ca. 4000 kg (Fariña et al. 1998); ‘Pampean’, Argentina, Pleistocene].
+The dataset of Amson et al. (2017a), which consists of extant skeletally mature wild-caught xenarthrans, was extended by several extinct sloths roughly spanning the whole body size range of the group: the small-sized (ca. 38 kg; Bargo et al. 2012) Hapalops sp.
+(Santa Cruz Formation, Early Miocene, ca. 17 Ma; Perkins et al. 2012), the medium-sized (ca. 200 kg; Smith et al. 2003) Valgipes bucklandi (Lagoa Santa, Brazil, Pleistocene; the sampled specimen MNHN.F.BRD29 is labelled Ocnopus gracilis, which is now viewed as a junior synonym; Cartelle et al. 2009), Scelidotherium leptocephalum (ca. 1000 kg; Vizcaíno et al. 2006) and Glossotherium robustum [ca. 1200 kg (Vizcaíno et al. 2006); both from ‘Pampean’, Argentina and Tarija, Bolivia, both Pleistocene], as well as the large-sized Lestodon armatus [ca. 3200 kg (Vizcaíno et al. 2006); ‘Pampean’, Argentina, Pleistocene] and Megatherium americanum [ca. 4000 kg (Fariña et al. 1998); ‘Pampean’, Argentina, Pleistocene].
 The sampled specimens are skeletally mature (a few specimens showed a remnant of epiphyseal line, see below) and did not present apparent bone diseases (which were also criteria of selection for the extant species, see Amson et al. 2017a).
-All fossils were scanned (micro computed tomography, µCT) using a v|tome|x 240 L system (GE Sensing & Inspection Technologies Phoenix X|ray) at the AST-RX platform of the Museum national d’Histoire naturelle (Paris, France; http://www.ums2700.mnhn.fr/ast-rx/ressources).
+All fossils were scanned (micro computed tomography, µCT) using a v|tome|x 240 L system (GE Sensing & Inspection Technologies Phoenix X|ray) at the AST-RX platform of the Museum national d’Histoire naturelle (Paris, France).
 According to the methodology and results of Amson et al. (2017a), we focused our data acquisition of the trabecular parameters on the humeral head and radial trochlea regions of interest (ROIs; see below).
 Mid-diaphyseal parameters were acquired for these two bones and for the third metacarpal (Mc III) in all species, when available.
-See Table 1 for the list of skeletal elements sampled for each extinct species, along with ROIs for which data were successfully acquired (see also Amson et al. (2017a) for sample size and scanning procedure of the extant species).
+See Table 1 for the list of skeletal elements sampled for each extinct species, along with ROIs for which data were successfully acquired [see also Amson et al. (2017a), for sample size and scanning procedure of the extant species specimens].
 For the included specimens, scanning resolution ranged from 0.03 to 0.123 mm (depending on the size of the specimens).
 Relative resolution, used to assess if the employed resolution is adequate to analyse trabecular bone (mean trabecular thickness divided by resolution) ranged from 5.1 to 11.5 pixels/trabecula.
 This is considered as appropriate (Sode et al. 2008; Kivell et al. 2011; Mielke et al. 2018b).
 Scanning resolution (and relative resolution for the trabecular ROIs) for each specimen can be found in Supplementary Online Material (SOM) 1.
 For this first endeavour of palaeobiological reconstruction of “ground sloths” lifestyle based on bone diaphyseal and trabecular structure, we compared the parameters yielded by the fossils to those of the extant specimens, using the same lifestyle categories as defined by Amson et al. (2017a), i.e., the fully arboreal extant sloths, intermediate anteaters, and fully terrestrial and fossorial armadillos.

 Qualitative observation of the diaphyseal structure